nsyousef/cse110-sp23-lab8/README.md

 **Answer:** No.

 **Explanation:** End-to-end testing emulates user actions from start to finish as they interact with your website.
 Most user actions do not involve checking if functions return the correct output.
+### Question 3:

+**Answer:** No.

+**Explanation:** The "message" feature probably calls multiple functions.
+Unit tests are used to test individual parts of your code, such as just one function.
+They are not used to test multiple parts of your code working together like E2E test do.

+### Question 4:

+**Answer:** Yes.

+**Explanation:** The "max message length" feature of a messaging app is probably handled by only a small part of your code.
+Therefore, it would be appropriate to test it using a unit test.